 Briscoe Western Art Museum

 The Briscoe is more than western landscapes and my boys loved the Briscoe.
-The life-sized stagecoach, wind mill and the Alamo diorama were hits with them.
+The life-sized stagecoach, windmill and the Alamo diorama were hits with them.
 I

 Breckenridge Park